Jesushi7/Town-Of-Roles/README.md

 ### **Applied to: Impostors**
 Double Shot is an Impostor who gets an extra life when assassinating.\
 Once they use their life they are indicated with a red flash\
-and can no longer geuss the person who they guessed wrong for the remainder of that meeting.
+and can no longer guess the person who they guessed wrong for the remainder of that meeting.
 ### Game Options
 | Name | Description | Type | Default |
 |----------|:-------------:|:------:|:------:|